vivianalobo/lnmixsurv/README.md

 packages](https://tidymodels.github.io/model-implementation-principles/),
 and uses the [hardhat](https://hardhat.tidymodels.org/) structure.

-The underlying algorithm implementation is a gibbs sampler (incluir detalhes sobre prioris e etc) and is implemmented in `C++`, using `RcppArmadillo` for the linear algebra operations and `OpenMP` to provide a parallelized way of generating multiple chains.
+The underlying algorithm implementation is via Gibbs sampler techniques and is implemmented in `C++`, using `RcppArmadillo` for the linear algebra operations and `OpenMP` to provide a parallelized way of generating multiple chains.